A COMPLETE GUIDE TO THE BEST NORTH CEBU BEACHES!

 #6 KALANGGAMAN ISLAND BEACH

-Kalanggaman Island is a slice of paradise off the south coast of Malapascua Island and it’s home to one of the best beaches in Cebu.
+Kalanggaman Island is a slice of paradise off the south coast of Malapascua Island and it’s home to one of the best beaches in North Cebu.
 You can book a join-in trip to Kalanggaman Island through any of the dive shops/tour desks along Bounty Beach or organise your own private boat with a local, preferably one day in advance.

 Kalanggaman Island is most famous for its incredible sandbar that is surrounded by crystalline waters and a lush palm tree forest on one end.
 This little tropical paradise seemingly lies in the middle of the ocean.